 As well as traditional therapy, I also offer 'walk and talk' sessions.

 My appointment times are flexible and I am available for weekend appointments.

 Training, qualifications & experience

 My counselling experience has been gained through working in Local Primary Mental Health Support Services (NHS), offering 1:1 counselling sessions to individuals with a diverse range of mental health issues such as anger management, depression, anxiety, stress, trauma, bereavement and suicidal thoughts.

 I have worked extensively with conflict resolution, assertiveness training and managing challenging behaviour.
 Previous to becoming a counsellor I supported individuals with Learning Difficulties and Autism.

 I have a Foundation Degree in Integrative Counselling and I am a Registered member of the British Association of Counselling and psychotherapy (BACP).
-I work to the BACP Ethical Framework and I am committed to my self-development as a therapist, undertaking regular training.
+I work to the BACP Ethical Framework and I am committed to my self-development as a therapist, undertaking regular training and supervision.

 Areas of counselling I deal with

 - Anger management